 Earnings cover cash elements of pay including overtime and bonuses (gross) but minimum contributions are not calculated on all the earnings.
 Contributions will be payable on earnings between the lower and higher thresholds of £6,240 and £50,270 for 2022/23 (£6,240 and £50,270 for 2021/22).
 The earnings between these amounts are called qualifying earnings.
 The thresholds are reviewed by the government each tax year.

 If we do your payroll, we can help you make these calculations and tell you the deductions from pay and the payments required to the pension scheme.

-An employer must complete the declaration of compliance within five months of the staging date.
-In essence the declaration of compliance process requires the employer to:
+An employer must complete the Declaration of Compliance within five months of the staging date (or from taking on their first employee).
+In essence the Declaration of Compliance process requires the employer to:

 - provide various pieces of information such as the number of eligible jobholders enrolled.

 Employers continue to have ongoing duties in respect of auto-enrolment.